startersclan/docker-sourceservers/README.md

 #### Updating

-To update a gameserver, simply initiate a pull for the game image by the `latest` tag and restart the server.
+To update a game server, simply initiate a pull for the game image by the `latest` tag and restart the server.

-There are many ways to detect when a gameserver needs an update but that is out of the scope of the project.
+There are many ways to detect when a game server needs an update but that is beyond the scope of the project.
 Here is a simple [example](https://stackoverflow.com/a/44740429/3891117) for utilizing a `cronjob` for updating a container.

 ## Important Considerations

-Due to the variety of SRCDS and HLDS games that can be hosted and the various ways each of the games can and/or have to be hosted, the images built using this project are kept to be as generic as possible.
-The following are some important considerations concerning the images provided by the project.
+Due to the variety of SRCDS and HLDS games and the various ways each of them can or have to be hosted, the images built with this project are kept to be as generic as possible.
+The following are some important considerations concerning the built images.

 ### Base images